Austria reimposes full lockdown, plans to make COVID vaccines compulsory | Health

 Austria reimposes full lockdown, plans to make COVID vaccines compulsory

-Austria will become the first country in western Europe to reimpose a full coronavirus lockdown this autumn to tackle a new wave of infections, and will require its whole population to be vaccinated as of February, its government said on Friday.
+Austria will become the first country in western Europe to reimpose a full coronavirus lockdown this autumn to tackle a new wave of infections, and will require its whole population to get vaccinated as of February, the government said on Friday.
+Roughly two-thirds of Austria's population is fully vaccinated, one of the lowest rates in western Europe.

 - Country: